-Hong Kong's Companies Ordinance (Cap.
-622) is silent on the formalities of execution by a foreign corporation of a Hong Kong law document.
-Market practice differs on the approach for giving Hong Kong law enforceability legal opinions in respect of Hong Kong law deeds executed by foreign corporations, in particular when the foreign corporation does not have a seal.
+Hong Kong's Companies Ordinance is silent on the formalities of execution by a foreign corporation of a Hong Kong law document.
+Market practice differs in the approach for giving Hong Kong law enforceability legal opinions regarding Hong Kong law deeds executed by foreign corporations, particularly when the foreign corporation does not have a seal.

-Where a foreign corporation is to sign a Hong Kong law deed, the process and method of execution should be discussed and settled between Hong Kong legal counsel before commencing the process of seeking corporate authorisations and collecting signatures.
+When a foreign corporation is to sign a Hong Kong law deed, the process and method of execution should be discussed and settled between Hong Kong legal counsel before commencing the process of seeking corporate authorisations and collecting signatures.